nyu-mll/quality/README.md

 - `speed_validation`: A list of dictionaries containing the speed validation results.
 Each dictionary contains the following fields.
     - `speed_annotator_id`: The anonymized annotator IDs corresponding to the speed annotation results shown in `speed_answer`.
     - `speed_answer`: The responses in the speed validation.
 Each question is annotated by five workers.
 - `difficult`: A binary value. `1` means that less than 50% of the speed annotations answer the question correctly, so we include this question in the `hard` subset.
 Otherwise, the value is `0`.
+In our evaluations, we report one accuracy figure for the entire dataset, and a second for the `difficult=1` subset.

 ### Validation criteria for the questions
 - More than 50% of annotators answer the question correctly in the untimed setting.
 That is, more than 50% of the `untimed_answer` annotations agree with `gold_label` (defined as the majority vote of validators' annotations together with the writer's provided label).